programminghistorian/jekyll/en/lessons/linked-open-data-wikidata.md

 ## The Structure of Wikidata

 In this section, you will explore the organization of Wikidata, examining its components and understanding their specific functions.
-Through this analysis, we will strengthen your understanding of Wikidata’s hierarchical and modular structure.
+Through this analysis, you will strengthen your understanding of Wikidata’s hierarchical and modular structure.

 'Items' are the fundamental units of Wikidata.
 They represent unique concepts, which can cover a wide range of entities, such as people, places, events, ideas, celestial bodies, living species, films, literary works, and more.

 Each Wikidata item consists of a label, which is a short descriptive name used to identify the concept, appended to a unique identifier formatted as the letter Q followed by a number.
 For example, the _Programming Historian_ has the identifier Q50817399 (Figure 3).
 This unique designation allows for easy referencing and access to a specific item, regardless of the language in which it is described.
 It is not necessary to memorize each item’s Q-number.

 {% include figure.html filename="en-tr-linked-open-data-wikidata-03.png" alt="Item for the journal ‘Programming Historian’ with its label and Q identifier." caption="Figure 3.
-Example of a Wikidata identifier: the Q number for the journal 'Programming Historian’." %}
+Example of a Wikidata identifier: the Q number for the journal ‘Programming Historian’." %}

 Labels in Wikidata can be ambiguous.
 For instance, ‘San Martín’ could refer to a person, a city, an island, or a region in Peru.
 Identifiers, however, are unique and language-independent, eliminating the need for language-specific identifiers.
 This feature enhances machine readability and enables bots to efficiently identify and edit Wikidata items.